 These Pakistani and Indian nankhatai cookies have a crumbly shortbread texture bursting with a cardamom flavor.
 The texture is light and the edges of these cookies are crispy and golden.
 These cookies are made with ghee or clarified butter.
 You just cannot go wrong with these crunchy cookies.
 Do you like cookies?
 Try my my Earl Grey Shortbread Cookies, Butter Pecan Cookies, Lemon Crinkle Cookies, Almond Flour Peanut Butter Cookies and Matcha Cookies recipes as well.

 I love recipes that connect me back with my homeland in Pakistan.
-This is one of my most favorite recipes that I bake very frequently.
-It reminds me of the evening tea times, when the whole family would enjoy them with tea.
+These nankhatai cookies are one of my most favorite recipes that I bake very frequently.
+It reminds me of the sipping the evening tea in Pakistan with the whole family around.
+Good old days.

 Table of Contents

-- 20 Minutes: you only need 20 minutes to bake these cookies.
+- 20 Minutes: you only need 20 minutes to bake these nankhatai cookies.

 - Few Ingredients: bake these cookies with just a few staple pantry ingredients.

 - Traditional Pakistani/Indian Recipe: this recipe is considered a part of Indian cuisin and equally popular in Pakistan.

 - Shortbread Texture: these cookies have a shortbread cookies like texture.
 They are light and crispy on the edges with a light golden bottom.

 - Eggless Cookies: These cookies are eggless and good for those who avoid eggs in their diet.

 origin of nankhatai